As Song Leader of the Junior Sunday School several years ago, I had the power.

 …aaannnd don’t -u- know: that’ll mold or melt a person.

 During a third pregnancy, I discerned a different sort of personality.
 Even prenatally, this child soothed and comforted.
 Like a warm blanket, his humility, consistency, and sweet creativity have calmed my heart.
-Following close behind came his compatriot––and mine: a girl who shouldered the responsibilities of a firstborn daughter in cheerfully caring for her sister and leading an optimistic, service-oriented life.
+Following close behind came his compatriot––and mine: a girl who shouldered the responsibilities of a firstborn daughter in cheerfully caring for her older sister and leading an optimistic, service-oriented life.
 I felt our team spirit by the time she turned two.

 If the universe either orchestrates key elements in our lives or else gives us opportunities to make the most of what happens to us, then perhaps I am my children’s mama because of what I, in particular, can do for them.
 On reflection, that idea––to me––almost seems obvious; after all, my every breath was and still is, for their sakes.